 Since the letters of recommendation have to be sent to DAAD by post (usually directly by the referees), these documents present the only real exemption from the requirement to strictly observe the application deadline.
 Timely providing the letters of recommendation may simply be beyond your control as an applicant, and in such cases we will allow for some delay and will not automatically exclude an application.

 What proof of language skills do I have to provide?

 Your language skills must be sufficient to successfully conduct your research project abroad and in Germany.
 In general, you will need a proof for all languages relevant to your research project unless the language in question is your mother tongue or one of the exceptions listed in the call for applications does apply.

 Knowledge of German may not be necessary if your German host confirms that English is the institute’s working language, and German is not otherwise required by the topic of your research project.
 The same holds for foreign host institutes in non-English speaking countries.

-Do I have to provide a passport photo along with my CV?
+Are there any guidelines regarding the curriculum vitae?
+Do I have to use the “europass” CV and do I have to provide a passport photo along with my CV?